inaimathi/langnostic/resources/posts/chop-and-aidev.md

 Man, I dunno, all of this seems entirely uncontroversial.
 The only disagreement I've got with stevey on his take is how likely and/or soon fully autonomous (or close enough to fully autonomous) agent systems are to reality.
 As far as I'm concerned, [this](https://sourcegraph.com/blog/the-death-of-the-junior-developer) and [this](https://steve-yegge.medium.com/the-death-of-the-stubborn-developer-b5e8f78d326b) are required reading for people with any kind of development ambition.

-Starting this year, or possibly negative one year from now, if you have any ambition to be a developer on the cutting edge, your output is going to be majorly affected by how willing you are to make use of generative tools in your workflow.
-You don't have to like it, but this isn't a sea change anyone is likely to be able to stand against at this point.
+Starting this year, or possibly negative one year from now, if you want to be a developer on the cutting edge, your output is going to be majorly affected by how willing you are to make use of generative tools in your workflow.
+You don't have to like it, but you do have to deal with it.
 Are you currently at or above my level?
-Then if you reject LLM-based tools, you have a real shot of being this industry's [John Henry](https://en.wikipedia.org/wiki/John_Henry_(folklore)).
+Then, if you reject LLM-based tools, you have a real shot of being this industry's [John Henry](https://en.wikipedia.org/wiki/John_Henry_(folklore\)).

 Good luck with that.